 Section Heads are managers, responsible for a cluster of cabins.
 They design creative section activities, supervise 2-5 counselors, and deal with camper behavioral issues.
 Like counselors, they also lead activities most days, and occasional wilderness trips.
 Section heads typically have prior experience as a cabin counselor at Pok-O-MacCready or other sleepaway camps.

 Program Instructors come to camp with one or more areas of significant expertise and previous teaching experience.
 We are always interested in adding staff members who can manage lifeguards, teach swimming, manage a barn or teach horseback riding.
 Program Instructors typically do not live in a cabin with children, but do participate in evening activities, and all camp games.
 Experience at Pok-O or another sleepaway camp is valued but not required.

-The Transpo Coordinator is responsible for maintaining our 10-vehicle fleet, and often drives off-camp trips.
+The Transpo Manager is responsible for maintaining our 10-vehicle fleet, and often drives off-camp trips.
 This person does not need to be a mechanic, but a familiarity with basic vehicle maintenance is helpful.
 21+ with a clean driving record is required.
 The transpo coordinator assists with other facilities and summer camp tasks when time permits.

 Yes.
 Internet is provided in the staff lounge, which you may access during evenings and days off.
 Please note that as a screen free camp, we require staff to refrain from using digital devices in the presence of campers.

 Our address is 1391 Reber Rd., Willsboro, NY.
 You are welcome to bring a car, but we are also happy to pick you up at the train station in Westport, NY, or the bus station or airport in Plattsburgh, NY.
 Some staff choose to fly into Montreal, or Burlington, VT and arrange their own transportation to camp.